 Some companies believe that simply writing information and processes down and storing these notes somewhere count as having a corporate wiki.
 In reality, a true wiki is much more organized than that.

 One of the first features of a corporate wiki that you’ll notice is the schema that holds it together.
 These hierarchical structures support wikis, making it easy for employees to quickly find and implement important information.
 You can also customize them according to your company’s unique needs.

 Also, unlike your notes app or Google Docs home page, the schema isn’t based on chronology — the latest posts don’t show up first in an internal wiki.
 You control the schema, which allows you to create a structure that places documents in intuitive locations.

-For instance, starting with a broad category like “engineering” or “marketing,” you can drill down and create more granular documents for each category’s processes, like this hierarchy of folders and pages for the People Ops team at a growing startup.
+For instance, starting with a broad category like “engineering” or “marketing,” you can drill down and create more granular documents for each category’s processes, like this hierarchy of subcategories and pages for the People Ops team at a growing startup.

 A CORPORATE WIKI IS SEARCHABLE

 Your wiki’s schema might be easy on the eyes, but employees still want quick access to information.

 Any tool that can help them spend their days working instead of foraging through a handful of platforms to find a single answer is coveted.